s0l0ist/ferroid/README.md

 machine/shard IDs, and sequence numbers—making them **lexicographically sortable**, **scalable**, and ideal for **distributed systems**.

-It offers pre-built formats the platforms like Twitter, Discord, Instagram, and Mastodon.
-These are 64-bit identifiers that encode timestamps, machine/shard IDs, and sequence numbers—making them lexicographically sortable, scalable, and ideal for distributed systems.

 Features:

 - 📌 Bit-level layout compatibility with major Snowflake formats